Outline

 Transaction finality denotes the irreversible point at which a transaction is deemed final on the blockchain.
 The degree of finality varies across blockchains, with some offering instant finality while others require multiple confirmations.

 This disparity in finality can cause delays during cross-chain swaps, particularly for blockchains like Ethereum, often resulting in substantial waiting periods.
-For Zenswap, the duration of the swap largely depends on the finality time of the origin chain for classic (i.e., non-Turbo) transactions.
+For Zenswap, the duration of the swap largely depends on the finality time of the origin chain for classic (i.e., non-Boost Mode) transactions.

 Analog GMP and Circle CCTP prioritize security by delaying the minting process on the destination chain until the burning process on the source chain is definitively confirmed, thus mitigating the risk of chain reorgs.